ThomasGaudin/ImageToWebP-Photoshop/README.md

-# ConvertJPGToWebP — Photoshop Script
+# ConvertToWebP — Photoshop Script

 Script to convert JPG, PNG, and other image formats to WebP from Photoshop.